 What Is Flea and Tick Prevention?

-Preventatives, from topicals to oral chews, are used to control flea and tick infestations.
+Preventives, from topicals to oral chews, are used to control flea and tick infestations.
 They can be over-the-counter or prescription-based and are usually obtained from your veterinarian.
-Generally speaking, while there are individual preventatives for fleas and ticks, the types of preventatives we recommend are not an either/or situation.
-They help protect against both fleas & ticks.
-Sometimes, they are also combined with other medications like heartworm preventatives.
+Generally speaking, while there are individual preventives for fleas and ticks, the types of preventives we recommend are not an either/or situation.
+They help protect against both fleas & ticks, and even some other parasites as well.
+Sometimes, they are also combined with other medications like heartworm preventives.

 Because fleas and ticks are so small, they can be difficult to identify on your pet (especially if you have a floofy friend at home!)
 The quickest and most useful way to identify signs of fleas or ticks is a physical examination.
 This can be done using a flea or tick comb.
 Typically, fleas prefer the neck area of cats and the rear and tail area of dogs, so these can be great places to start your inspection.

-Ticks also exist all over the United States.
-Several varieties are rampant in New England and across the East Coast, which is why we recommend always being prepared and using a preventative year-round.
+Fleas and Ticks exist all over the United States, with several varieties of ticks being rampant in New England and across the East Coast, so we recommend always being prepared and using a preventive year-round.
 See PetMD maps for more information about where ticks are found geographically.

 What are Fleas?